SPECTRESTATSTeam/privacy-policy/privacy_policy.md

-Privacy Policy for SPECTRESTATS
+**Privacy Policy for SPECTRESTATS**
-Last Updated: October 10, 2025
+Last Updated: October 20, 2025

-This Privacy Policy describes how SPECTRESTATS ("we", "us", or "our") handles your information when you use our Chrome extension.
-Your privacy is our top priority.
+This Privacy Policy describes how SPECTRESTATS ("we", "us", or "our") handles information when you use our Chrome extension.
+We are committed to protecting your privacy and ensuring transparency.

-1. Data Processing and Storage
+**1. Data Processing and Storage (Privacy First)**

-SPECTRESTATS is designed with a "privacy-first" approach.
+SPECTRESTATS is designed with a strong emphasis on user privacy and local data handling.

-Local Processing: All of your personal betting data, which you provide by uploading your bet archive files from online gaming platforms, is processed exclusively on your local computer within your browser.
-This data is never transmitted to our servers or any third party.
+* **Local Processing:** All historical activity data, which you provide by manually uploading your archive files from `stake.com`, is processed **exclusively on your local computer** within your browser.
+This data is never transmitted to our servers or any third-party servers.

-Local Storage: The processed statistics and bet information are stored locally on your machine using the browser's built-in IndexedDB storage.
-This allows the extension to function without needing to re-process your files every time you open it.
+* **Local Storage:** The processed historical summaries and related information derived from your files are stored locally on your machine using the browser's built-in IndexedDB storage.
+This allows the extension to display your visualized data without re-processing files each time and ensures your detailed information remains on your device.

-2. Data Sharing and Community Features
+**2. Data Sharing for Community Insights (Optional & Anonymous)**

-To provide community-level insights, SPECTRESTATS shares a limited, completely anonymous, and aggregated set of data with our secure Supabase backend.
+To provide general insights about game activity trends across the user base (e.g., overall popularity or aggregated metrics for specific games), SPECTRESTATS shares a **strictly limited, anonymous, and aggregated** set of data with our secure backend (Supabase).
+Participation in this feature is inherent to using the community tab but involves no personal data.

-What We Share:

-Aggregated game statistics (e.g., for a specific game, we might share the total number of bets, total amount wagered, and total payout across all users for that game).

-Top individual bet results (wins, losses, multipliers) without any personally identifiable information.
+* **What We Share Anonymously:**
+    * **Aggregated Game Statistics:** For specific games encountered across all users, we share *combined totals* (e.g., total count of activities, total turnover volume) without linking data to any individual.
+    * **Anonymized High-Value Events:** Notable event data (e.g., high multipliers achieved within a game) may be shared *without any user identifiers*.

-A randomly generated, anonymous user ID to distinguish aggregated data from different users without identifying who you are.
+    * **Anonymous User ID:** A randomly generated ID helps distinguish contributions from different installations for aggregation accuracy but cannot be used to identify you personally.

-What We DO NOT Share:
+* **What We Absolutely DO NOT Share:**

-Your platform username or any personal account details.
+    * Your `stake.com` username or any personal account details.

-Your IP address.
+    * Your IP address or specific location information.

-Your individual bet history or patterns.
+    * Your detailed, individual activity history or personal usage patterns.
+    * Any file contents you upload.

-Any information that could be used to link your anonymous data back to you.
+    * Any data that could reasonably be used to link the anonymous aggregated data back to you.

-The purpose of sharing this anonymous data is solely to power the "Community Stats" feature, allowing you to compare your performance against a broader, privacy-respecting dataset.
+The **sole purpose** of sharing this anonymous, aggregated data is to power the optional "Community Stats" feature, providing general game trend information.
+It is **never** used for user tracking or profiling.

-3. Advertising and Promotions
-In the future, SPECTRESTATS may display advertisements or promotional codes for third-party platforms.
-Our commitment to privacy extends to our advertising practices:
+**3. Advertising**

+SPECTRESTATS does not currently display advertisements.
+If this changes in the future:

-No Personal Data for Ads: We will not use your personal betting data, history, or any sensitive information to target advertisements.
+* **No Personal Data for Ads:** We commit to *never* using your locally processed activity data, history, or any sensitive personal information derived from your uploaded files for advertising purposes.

-Contextual Ads: Advertisements that may be displayed will be general in nature or based on non-personal context, such as the game or platform you are currently viewing.
-Your individual performance data will not be used for ad targeting.
+* **Contextual or General Ads:** Any potential future ads would be general or based on non-personal context (like the site being viewed), not on your individual activity data.

-4. Your Control
+**4. Your Control and Data Deletion**

-You have full control over your data.
-By using the "Clear Data" button within the extension, you can permanently delete all locally stored betting information from your browser at any time.
-This action cannot be undone.
+You maintain full control over your locally stored data.

+* **Data Deletion:** By using the "Clear Data" button within the extension, you can **permanently delete all locally stored activity information** derived from your uploaded files from your browser's storage at any time.
+This action only affects your local data and cannot be undone.

-5. Changes to This Policy
+**5. Changes to This Policy**

-We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy within the extension's store listing.
+We may update this Privacy Policy occasionally.
+We encourage you to review it periodically.
+Significant changes will be communicated through the extension's store listing or interface.
+Your continued use of the extension after changes constitutes acceptance of the new policy.

-6. Contact Us
+**6. Contact Us**

 If you have any questions about this Privacy Policy, please contact us at spectretvclub@gmail.com.